 Iraq also sent an expeditionary force to Syria, consisting of the 3rd Armored Division, 6th Armored Division, some 30,000 men, 250-500 tanks, and 700 APCs.

-Israeli gets attacked Iraqi forces as they arrives in Syria.
+Israeli jets attacked Iraqi forces as they arrive in Syria.

 The Iraqi divisions were a strategic surprise for the IDF, which expected 24-hour-plus advance intelligence of such moves.

 This turned into an operational surprise, as the Iraqis attacked the exposed southern flank of the advancing Israeli armor, forcing its advance units to retreat a few kilometers in order to prevent encirclement.

 Combined Syrian, Iraqi and Jordanian counterattacks prevented any further Israeli gains.
 However, they were also unable to push the Israelis back from the Bashan salient and suffered heavy losses in their engagements with the Israelis.

 The most effective attack took place on October 20, though Arab forces lost 120 tanks in that engagement.

 The Syrian Air Force attacked Israeli columns, but its operations were highly limited due to Israeli air superiority, and it suffered heavy losses in dogfights with Israeli jets.